lilyyyds/about-Lily/README.md

     - Led the data collection, cleaning, model selection, optimization, deployment, and testing processes.
     - Collaborated closely with the team to refine algorithms, ensuring the ADMET prediction module's stability and accuracy on the biocomputing platform.

-### **"Non-destructive Detection Technology for Citrus Sugar Content Based on Infrared Spectroscopy and Convolutional Neural Networks" Project**
-Shanghai University, Shanghai, China
-*Date: March, 2023 - March, 2024*
-- **Data Collection and Model Applicationr**
-    - Performed repeated measurements on samples to reduce random errors, conducted validation, data cleaning, and preprocessing before saving the data.

-    - Applied Convolutional Neural Networks (CNN) in the SugarNet model to extract and learn sugar content features from spectral data.
-    - Responsible for training the model, optimizing performance by adjusting network architecture and hyperparameters.
-    - Evaluated model prediction accuracy using Mean Squared Error (MSE) and Mean Relative Error (MRE), achieving an MRE of 3.748% and an MSE of 0.3317.
-Implemented 10-fold cross-validation to ensure model generalization and robustness.

 ### **Computer Vision (CV) Research Assistant**
 Shanghai University, Shanghai, China